nextgis/docs_ngcom/source/collector.rst

 You can create a Collector project via NextGIS Formbuilder (the simplest way, described `here <https://docs.nextgis.com/docs_formbuilder/source/workflow.html#nextgis-web>`_) or in your WebGIS.

-If you want to use your WebGIS to create a Collector project, first you need to create necessary data layers in NextGIS Formbuilder or upload them from a file.
+If you want to use your WebGIS to create a Collector project, first you need to `create necessary data layers <https://docs.nextgis.com/docs_ngweb/source/layers.html#ngw-create-empty-vector-layer>`_ or `upload them from a file <https://docs.nextgis.com/docs_ngweb/source/layers.html#ngw-process-create-vector-layer>`_.

 Let's suppose that layers with data are already uploaded to your Web GIS, and you want to create a project and allow data collection team participants to collect or edit data in your Web GIS.
 To do it:

 1. Open the Web GIS.